lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 4: (Sending out the not-yet-completed ballot to the voter) During the election period (be that months, weeks, days, hours, etc.), a one-time-pad 'encoded' ballot is sent [from the voting-office to the voter] by whatever agreed upon ("electronic" or non-paper) method (website, email, SMS-text, mobile-app, S3, api-endpoint, etc.) in the form of a QR code.

-As an example method for a 'personalized ballot' an at-the-time randomized process of frame-shifting the ballot so that where exactly on the page each person's vote-choices appears is random, increasing the entropy of the unique ballot (e.g. so that the voting-office can increase confidence that the ballot they receive back from the voter is the one they set).
+Note: As an example method for a 'personalized ballot,' a randomized process of frame-shifting the ballot so that where exactly on the page each person's vote-choices appears is random, increasing the entropy of the unique ballot (e.g. so that the voting-office can increase confidence that the ballot they receive back from the voter is the one they set).

 Step 5: (Receive the not-yet-completed ballot)
 Using one piece of software, the voter offline (enforced by software, possibly hardware) 'decrypts' the ballot and then physically prints the ballot.